iszczesniak/cpp/templates/index.md

 {% include_relative template1.cc %}
 ```

-`__PRETTY_FUNCTION__` is replaced by GCC with the function name, and
+`__PRETTY_FUNCTION__` is replaced by a compiler (Clang, GCC) and with
-the template parameters, so that we can learn what the paremeters
+the function name, and the template parameters, so that we can learn
-really are.
+what the paremeters really are.

 This is a modified example from above.
 This time the template-type
 template argument C can accept template types which accept two